 Sprinkle some horticultural sand on top of the soil to about 1/8 thick.
 This can discourage fungus gnats and it will help retain moisture.
 Or use Mosquito Bits and mix a pinch into the potting soil.
 Sand is also good to keep the soil from splashing up onto the new rose plant, leading to mildew.

 Where to locate planted rooted rose cuttings

 These will be kept on a shelf in my unheated greenhouse.
 I will check them daily to be sure they are still healthy and moist.

 They were planted in late Fall but the rooted cuttings that get planted up in Summer are placed in a bright, shady location that receives some early morning sun then afternoon shade until they have leafed out much more.

 They will be transplanted into larger 1-gallon pots when they have matured.

 What if they haven’t rooted?

-If you take the cuttings from the medium and there are no roots then simply replace them into the medium and let them keep going.
+If you take the cuttings from the medium and there are no roots, simply place them back into the medium and let them root.

 Please PIN and share!